 6. May Stimulate The Uterus

-One of the most talked-about fennel seeds’ side effects is that they stimulate the uterus (6).
+One of the most talked-about fennel seeds’ side effects is that they stimulate the uterus and also cause menstrual irregularities (6).
 Fennel seeds should not be consumed by pregnant women as the seeds can stimulate uterine contractions and cause premature delivery.

 7. May Inhibit Drug-Metabolizing Enzymes